dockerizedrupal/memcachephp-for-docker/README.md

 # docker-memcachephp

-A Docker image for Harun Yayli's memcache.php that is used in the [Dockerized Drupal](https://dockerizedrupal.com/) project.
+A Docker image for Harun Yayli's memcache.php.

+This project is part of the [Dockerized Drupal](https://dockerizedrupal.com/) initiative.

 ## Run the container